fdonat-cloud/inverseIsing2D/README.md

   ## About the input
  If the user wants to use his/her own data, the data
   1. Must be a numerical matrix loaded in the workspace
-  2. Should be a set of configurations randomly sorted from the Maxwell-Boltzmann distribution.
-For further information see...
+  2. Should ideally be a set of configurations randomly sorted from the Maxwell-Boltzmann distribution
   3. Its (i,j) element should represent the j-th spin of the i-th configuration
   4. It should only contain +1 or -1 values, since the PL was built under that hypothesis